Ericsson/codechecker/docs/analyzer/user_guide.md

 optional arguments:
-  -h, --help            show this help message and exit -t {plist}, --type {plist}, --input-format {plist}
+  -h, --help            show this help message and exit --config CONFIG_FILE  Allow the configuration from an explicit JSON based
+                        configuration file.
+The value of the 'parse' key in the config file will be emplaced as command line arguments.
+The format of configuration file is:
+                        {
+                          "parse": [
+                            "--trim-path-prefix",
+                            "$HOME/workspace"
+                          ]
+                        } (default: None)
+  -t {plist}, --type {plist}, --input-format {plist}
                         Specify the format the analysis results were created as. (default: plist)